 The committee had been debating what would be the nation's first per-ounce tax on soda and other sugar-sweetened beverages and how to retool state health insurance subsidies to reduce price hikes low-income working residents are slated to see when the state programs disappear at the end of the year and are replaced by the new health insurance marketplace, or exchange, called for under the federal Affordable Care Act.

-On Wednesday, the Health Care Committee split the bill in half, with different members providing
+On Wednesday, the Health Care Committee split the bill in half, with different members providing the seven-member majorities by which the two halves were approved.

 Supporters said the $24 million raised by the tax on sugary drinks would be used to continue providing some state health care subsidies to augment those being offered under the Affordable Care Act; pay for expanded anti-obesity public health programs run by the state health department; and pay for doubling the benefit that goes to recipients under a state nutrition program when they buy vegetables and other healthy foods.